dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 To debug a Blazor WebAssembly app in Visual Studio:

-1. Create a new ASP.NET Core hosted Blazor WebAssembly app.
+1. Create a new hosted Blazor WebAssembly solution.
 1. Press <kbd>F5</kbd> to run the app in the debugger.

    > [!NOTE]